elpheria/rpc-websockets/API.md

 Logins with the other side of the connection.

 Parameters are used for authentication with another side of the connection and are user-defined.
+Throws with a detailed message if the login fails.

 ### ws.listMethods() -> Promise